Computer Science MSc

 The programme provides a solid foundation in theoretical understanding and a wide variety of practical techniques applicable in many career settings.

 You will follow two taught semesters of lectures, tutorials, project work and written assignments.
-During this time you will also learn research methods to prepare for your final project and dissertation, which is completed during the summer.
+During this time you will also learn research methods (such as literature review and project planning) to prepare for your final project and dissertation, which is completed during the summer.

 In addition, about half your taught course credits must be chosen from areas in core computer science (foundations and systems).
-Course offerings follow the main research areas of our staff, which include parallelism and distributed systems, security and privacy, theoretical computer science, and programming languages.
+Course offerings follow the main research areas of our staff, which include parallelism and distributed systems, security and privacy, programming languages, theoretical computer science, and quantum informatics.
 Example courses offered recently in computer science foundations and systems include:

 - Blockchains and Distributed Ledgers